rocket-pool/RPIPs/RPIPs/rpip-saturn_2_meta.md

 **Status:** Draft; Not yet voted on.

-The goal of RPIP-71 is to make rETH more attractive by giving a liquidity guarantee to rETH holders and minimizing the times of rETH trading below the peg.
+The goal of RPIP-71 is to make rETH more attractive by giving a liquidity guarantee to rETH holders and minimizing the times of rETH trading below its peg.
 It defines a path for rETH holders to redeem rETH for ETH in-protocol, when validators are exited for that purpose, and how these validators are selected.

 - rETH holders can place their rETH in a withdrawal queue, at which point it stops earning rewards.
 - The withdrawal queue gets prioritized over new validators, and rETH burns outside the withdrawal queue.
 - When the rETH in the withdrawal queue reaches a threshold that justifies it, validators are exited.
-- RPIP-71 depends on RPIP-80’s exit-request framework.
+- RPIP-71 depends on [RPIP-80's](RPIP-80.md) exit-request framework.
 - In a first phase, the oDAO selects minipools, higher commission first, to align withdrawal liquidity with the desired transition to megapools.
 - In a second phase, megapool validators are selected in a trustless manner.
 - The pDAO still needs to decide on a concrete exit criterion for megapools.
 Options discussed so far include: